 Annual Meeting The annual meeting shall be held during the spring semester of each year.
 The purpose of the meeting shall be: (1) to elect officers and steering committee members; (2) to set the dues amount for the succeeding fiscal year; and (3) to transact such other business as may properly come before it.

 (B) Fall Meeting There shall be a regular meeting held during the fall semester each year.
 The purpose of the meeting shall be: (1) to present the annual financial report; (2) to adopt a budget; and (3) to elect a nominating committee.
-The nominating committee shall consist of one (1) junior parent, one (1) sophomore parent, one (1) freshman parent, and two (2) members at large.
+The nominating committee shall consist of a minimum of two RABB members and a maximum of four members.
+At least two members of the members should be current RABB board members. .
 The nominating committee shall elect its chair from the five (5) members.

 Section 2.
 Special Meeting A special meeting of the membership may be called by the president when deemed necessary.
 A special meeting shall be called when requested by a majority of the board of directors, or when requested in writing by ten (10) members or one-third of the membership, whichever is less.